 A. Completed Nomination Forms should be submitted by email to STAR Awards Committee Chair Daniela Ansovini at firstname.lastname@example.org.

 Q. How long should the project description be?

 A. A brief description of the project in 200 words is sufficient.
 Include the rationale and objectives.
 Assume that STAR committee members have no prior knowledge of your team's work.

-Q. If our project corresponds to more than 2 strategic priorities, should we list all of them?
+Q. If our project corresponds to more than two strategic priorities, should we list all of them?

-A. Limit it to the 2 that most strongly correlate with your project/initiative.
+A. Limit it to the two that most strongly correlate with your project/initiative.

 Q. Are there any standard formatting guidelines for the letter of support?